Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Application to the WACCM experiments

-Under the same model settings described in the previous section, Fig. \ref{fig:1mb-validation} (a) shows the sample paths for 3 chains, with 6000 iterations, corresponding respectively to the calibration parameters.
-The convergence of the MCMC chain can be established for the parameters $\theta_2$, $\theta_3$ and $\theta_4$, with posterior modes 0.1067 (SD=0.0514), 0.0805 (SD=0.0286) and 0.3389 (SD=0.0175) in the $[0,1]$ scale, respectively.
-Besides, the sample paths of $\theta_1$ are hitting the upper boundary constantly.
-It means that the possible calibrated value may lie outside the boundary.
+The final step is to carry out the calibration against real observations.
+We use zonal wind data obtained from the \textit{European Centre for Medium-Range Weather Forecasts} (ECMWF) 40 Year Re-analysis (ERA) Data Archive.
+We focus on the altitude of 1mb, as the outputs in low altitudes are less sensitive to GW parametrizations and match the observations already well.
+Fig. \ref{fig:1mb-output}(a) and (b) shows the ERA observations and zonal wind surfaces from standard outputs at 1mb, February 2000.
+Under the same settings described in the previous section, Fig. \ref{fig:1mb-output}(c) shows the MCMC paths for 3 chains, with 6000 iterations, corresponding respectively to the calibration parameters.
+The convergence of the MCMC chain can be established for the parameters $\theta_2$, $\theta_3$ and $\theta_4$, with posterior modes 0.107 (SD=0.051), 0.081 (SD=0.029) and 0.339 (SD=0.018) in the $[0,1]$ scale, respectively.
+The posterior mode of $\theta_1$ lies in upper bound.
 We then use posterior modes for these paths, collected as input values for the validation of WACCM.
-The zonal wind output surface displayed in Fig. \ref{fig:1mb-validation}(d), shown a root-mean-square error (RMSE) of 18.15, which is a percentage of improvement of 14.99\% over the standard output (the RMSE between ERA observations and standard output is 21.35).
+The calibrated output displayed in Fig. \ref{fig:1mb-output}(d), shown a root-mean-square error (RMSE) of 18.15, which is a percentage of improvement of 14.99\% over the standard output (the RMSE between ERA observations and standard output is 21.35).